-The Company is authorized to issue an unlimited number of Common Shares without par value, and up to 100,000,000 Class A preference shares and 100,000,000 Class B preference shares.
-As of the date of this Information Circular, 127,666,788 Common Shares are issued and outstanding and no preference shares are issued and outstanding.
+The Company is authorized to issue an unlimited number of Common Shares without par value, up to 100,000,000 Class A preference shares and 100,000,000 Class B preference shares.
+As of the date of this Information Circular, 142,777,898 Common Shares are issued and outstanding, and no Class A or Class B preference shares are issued and outstanding.
 The holders of Common Shares are entitled to one vote for each Common Share held.
-Holders of Common Shares of record at the close of business on the record date, May 19, 2023, will be entitled to receive notice of and vote at the Meeting.
+Holders of Common Shares of record at the close of business on the record date, May 16, 2025, will be entitled to receive notice of and vote at the Meeting.